About squints or strabismus in babies, children and teenagers

 Symptoms of a squint or strabismus

-In children with a squint, the affected eye might turn in towards the nose or outwards.
+If your child has a squint, the eye with the squint might turn in towards the nose or outwards.
 Less commonly, the eye can turn upwards or downwards.

 In general, squints become more obvious when children: